-Carlen used the phrase 'carceral clawback' in the context of failed prison reforms in Canada.38 We conclude our paper with reference to one region of the Global North that has managed to sustain progressive policies towards prisoners' contact with their families for more than half a century: the Nordic countries of Finland, Sweden, Greenland, Iceland, and especially Norway.
+Carlen used the phrase 'carceral clawback' in the context of failed prison reforms in Canada.38 We conclude our paper with reference to one region of the Global North that managed to progressive policies towards prisoners' contact with their families for more than half a century: the Nordic countries of Finland, Sweden, Greenland, Iceland, and especially Norway.
 Norway has the lowest recorded reoffending rate in the world and its prison system is intertwined with its social welfare system.39 Norwegian prison staff need a minimum of an undergraduate degree and three years training to work with prisoners.
 Open prisons are widely used to hold men and women on shorter sentences.
 Typically, individuals with a sentence of two years or less are housed in low-security prisons, the justification being that no one should be held under stricter conditions than necessary, which is surprisingly the same criteria used when categorising prisoners in English and Welsh prisons, although rarely followed.
 Most importantly for the purposes of this paper, private overnight family visits are standard practice.
-The same is the case across the Nordic region.40 widely used to hold men and women on shorter sentences.
+The same is the case across the Nordic region.40

-Open prisons are

-Typically, individuals

-with a sentence of

-two years or less are
+Open prisons are widely used to hold men and women on shorter sentences.
+Typically, individuals with a sentence of two years or less are housed in low-security prisons.

-housed in low-

-security prisons.